-Trading securities are a class of investment in equity or bonds with the aim of actively trading them in the open market to earn short term profits.
-In other words, Trading securities are the investment in stocks or debt instruments done by the company with an aim to earn near term gains.
-Companies which invest in trading securities usually do not aim to hold them for a longer period and thus invest in such instruments only if they have a strong expectation of earning profits.
+Trading securities are a class of investment in equity or bonds with the aim of actively trading them in the open market to earn short-term profits.
+In other words, Trading securities are the investment in stocks or debt instruments done by the company with an aim to earn near-term gains.
+Companies that invest in trading securities usually do not aim to hold them for a longer period and thus invest in such instruments only if they have a strong expectation of earning profits.
 These securities are considered to be risky investments and have the potential to give quite high capital gains.
 However, the downside of it might also be huge.

 A company usually invests in trading securities in stocks or bonds which are issued by the companies in the purchasing company’s industry.
 This is a regular practice seen and is followed by the companies since they usually have more insight about their own industry than any other and they are well aware of the situations/changes happening and what effect they will have on a particular company.

-How are Trading Securities different from investment in Stocks and Bonds in Share Market?
+How are Trading Securities different from investment in Stocks and Bonds in the Share Market?

 Accounting Standards followed for trading securities